Talne

 Located 3km from the city of Talne, along the Talne-Cherkasy road.
 The old part of the cemetery contains up to seven tombstones, the earliest burial refers to 1928.
 This part is utilized as a grazing ground.
 On the new part of the cemetery there are approximately 50 graves, as well as the mass grave of Jews murdered on August 19, 1941 at the city slaughterhouse, and reburied in the cemetery in 1952-53.

-According to the Head of Jewish Community Titler Valentina Romaniva on this cemetery will иу buried only last 3 Halakha jews of Talne…
+According to the Head of Jewish Community Titler Valentina Romaniva on this cemetery the last 3 Halakha jews of Talne were buried…

 Inscription on the oldest found gravestone.